0xPolygon/polygon-docs/docs/zkEVM/architecture/proving-system/processing-l2-blocks.md

 ## Etrog upgrade (Fork-ID 6)

-In the zkEVM Etrog, similarly to the Ethereum setting though not exactly, more data related to the L2 block processing is secured via the `0x5ca1ab1e` smart contract.
+In the zkEVM Etrog, similar to the Ethereum setting but not identical, additional data related to the L2 block processing is secured via the `0x5ca1ab1e` smart contract.

 In particular, the L2 system smart contract `0x5ca1ab1e` stores, in: